 |Category 7||30,000 – 35,000 points|

 Considering a trip to Disney?
-The Sheraton Lake Buena Vista Resort is a category 2 hotel and at only 4,000 points per weekday night and 3,000 points per weekend night, you would have enough points to book two rooms for five nights at 28,000 SPG points.
+The Sheraton Lake Buena Vista Resort is a category 2 hotel.
+At only 4,000 points per weekday night and 3,000 points per weekend night, you would have enough points to book two rooms for five nights at 28,000 SPG points.
 That would otherwise cost $1,350.
 This would give you a value of 4.8 cents per point.